Tenant Chilumba

-Tenant Chilumba (born 22 August 1972) is a Zambian football manager and former player.
+Tenant Chilumba (born 22 August 1972) is a Zambian football manager and former player currently coaching mufulira wanderers.

 Playing career

 Born in Mufulira, Chilumba played football in the local league with Kabwe Warriors and Power Dynamos.
 He played professionally in South Africa and Saudi Arabia, with AmaZulu and Al Taawon.

 Chilumba played for the Zambia national football team from 1990 to 1998.
 He was part of Zambia's African Cup of Nations teams in 1994 and 1998, helping the team reach the 1994 final in Tunisia and scoring a goal as they were eliminated in the 1998 group stage in Burkina Faso.

 Managerial career

 After he retired from playing, Chilumba began a coaching career.
 He enjoyed success managing clubs in Zimbabwe, winning the 2012 ZIFA coach of the year with Hwange Colliery.
 More recently, he has managed in his native Zambia, leading Power Dynamos F.C., NAPSA Stars, and Kabwe Warriors F.C.
 He is currently managing Forest Rangers F.C.